(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Instead, women tend to “play it safe” by using savings accounts rather than investing their money.

-If you're worried you don’t have what it takes to be a successful investor, keep reading to learn more about the traits and habits helping people build wealth through investing.
+If you're worried you don’t have what it takes to be a successful investor, keep reading!

-7 Characteristics of Successful Investor
+7 Characteristics of a Successful Investor

-1. They are patient.
 We’ve all heard the expression “patience is a virtue” before.
 And it certainly makes sense when it comes to growing your wealth through investing.

 Success Tip #1: If you lack patience, automate your investments so you don’t have to think about them and how they are performing very often.

 Stick to your investing strategies and revisit your financial plans at a set time each year.

 For some people, this means studying market trends, reading investing journals, conducting due diligence on assets they want to purchase, and buying and selling individual stocks.

 Others prefer to let financial professionals make investment decisions for them.
 But this doesn’t give them a pass on learning about investing.

-Success Tip #2: It’s still essential to have a solid understanding of where your money is invested and how investment management fees can impact wealth building.
+Success Tip #2: It’s essential to have a solid understanding of where your money is invested and how investment management fees can impact wealth building.

 You also need to monitor your portfolio performance and meet with your financial advisor regularly about your investments and progress toward financial goals.

-Personal Capital is a great tool for helping to track your investments.
-And their Retirement Fee Analyzer can help you understand what fees you're paying.
+Personal Capital is a great tool for helping to track your investments, and their Retirement Fee Analyzer can help you understand what fees you're paying.

 Success Tip #3: If you’ve made mistakes investing or lack specific skills or traits of successful investors, you might seek the help of a financial coach.

 To be a successful investor and meet long-term financial goals, most people have to consider some exposure to higher risk investments due to inflation.

-Those who are risk-averse might shy away from most higher-risk investments, but they need to understand they are minimizing opportunities to earn substantial returns when they do.
+Those who are risk-averse might shy away from most higher-risk investments, but they need to understand they're minimizing opportunities to earn substantial returns when they do.

 Successful investors understand the risk-return relationship and build diversified portfolios aligned with their long-term financial objectives.